 Figure 2.
-Left: An illustrative diagram of the pulse selection criteria for a selecting a high purity and unbiased sample of single photoelectrons.
+Left: An illustrative diagram of the pulse selection criteria for selecting a high-purity and unbiased sample of single photoelectrons.
 The digitized ATWD waveform is shown in blue.
-The pulse of interest is identified with the yellow star.
+The pulse of interest is identified with a yellow star.
 This example waveform was triggered by a small pulse at 25 ns (recall that the delay board allows us to examine the waveform just prior to the trigger pulse), followed by a potential late pulse at 70 ns.
 At 400 ns, we see a pulse in the region susceptible to afterpulses.
-Waveform voltage checks are illustrated with arrows and various time windows described in the text are drawn with semiopaque regions.
-The POI is reported to have a charge of 1.02PE, given by WaveDeform, and would pass the pulse selection criteria.
-Right: The collected charges from string 1, optical module 1 (DOM 1,1), from the MinBias data set collected from IC86.2011 to IC86.2016 that pass the pulse selection.
+Waveform voltage checks are illustrated with arrows, and various time windows described in the text are drawn with semiopaque regions.
+The POI is reported to have a charge of 1.02 PE, given by WaveDeform, and would pass the pulse selection criteria.
+Right: The collected charges from string 1, optical module 1 (DOM 1,1), from the MinBias dataset collected from IC86.2011 to IC86.2016 that pass the pulse selection.
 The discriminator threshold at 0.25PE is represented as a dotted black vertical line.
 For visual purposes, a vertical dashed red line is also included at 0.15PE.

-2.2 Characterizing the low charge region
+239 2.2 Characterizing the low-charge region

-Fig. 2 (right) shows the charge distributions of the selected pulses that pass the single photoelectron pulse selection for string 1, optical module 1 (DOM (1,1)).
-In the low charge region (below 0.25PE), we see a steep rise (in agreement with the in-time laser tests mentioned in Sec.
-1.1), then a second threshold at approximately 0.13PE.
-This is a software defined threshold that comes from a gradient-related termination condition in WaveDeform.
-The threshold was set to avoid electronic noise being interpreted as PMT pulses and contaminating the low charge region.
-This section will examine the effect on the charge distribution and noise contribution by lowering the WaveDeform threshold.
-The aim will be to explore the low charge region.
+Fig. 2 (right) shows the charge distributions of the selected pulses that pass the single photoelec-240 tron pulse selection for string 1, optical module 1 (DOM (1,1)).
+In the low-charge region (below 241 0.25PE), we see a steep rise (in agreement with the in-time laser tests mentioned in Sec.
+1.1), then 242 a second threshold at approximately 0.13 PE.
+This is a software defined threshold that comes from 243 a gradient-related termination condition in WaveDeform.
+The threshold was set to avoid electronic 244 noise being interpreted as PMT pulses and contaminating the low-charge region.
+This section will 245 examine the effect on the charge distribution and noise contribution by lowering the WaveDeform 246 threshold.
+The aim will be to explore the low-charge region.
+247